Commercial Agency Services

 Booking Procedure: Drone Inspections

-At the time of enquiry, we will carry out an initial feasibility review of the project to determine the feasibility.
+At the time of enquiry, we will carry out an initial feasibility review of the industrial drone survey requested to determine the feasibility.
 We will establish a scope of services required based on your site or sites and issue a formal proposal.

 Once the scope and fees have been agreed we will carry out a site desktop survey and a preliminary risk assessment.
 We will then issue landowner permission forms to be completed prior to the job being given a live status.
 Once permission forms have been received, we’ll agree provisional dates for carrying out the work based on the client’s preferred dates and on assessment of forecast weather conditions – if applicable.
 If the weather conditions do not look favourable, we may suggest alternative dates or times.
 We will continue to monitor weather conditions in the days before the scheduled operations and will advise of alternative dates if necessary.